Viesturs Koziols: Photography

-Continuing his commitment to developing photographic culture, Koziols organized a solo exhibition by American photojournalist David Burnett at the Ola Foundation cultural space in Riga on 1 September 2025.
-The exhibition became one of the year’s most significant cultural events in Latvia, attracting both professionals and the general public, and fostering a meaningful dialogue between the Latvian and international photographic communities.
+Koziols organized a solo exhibition by American photojournalist David Burnett at the Ola Foundation cultural space in Riga on 1 September 2025.

 Adventurer

 In 1999, together with Vilis Dambiņš and Gunārs Dukšte, Viesturs Koziols reached the North Pole in a hot air balloon.

-Together with his daughter Liva Koziola he climbed Mount Kilimanjaro in 2000.
-In 2013 climbed Himalayas mountains in Bhutan.
+Together with his daughter Līva Koziola he climbed Mount Kilimanjaro in 2000.
+In 2013 climbed the Himalayas mountains in Bhutan.